 Our community health programme delivers health education and services in order to enable couples to make their own reproductive health choices, as part of our integrated Population-Health-Environment (PHE) approach.

-We currently work across 50 remote villages in the Velondriake and Belo sur Mer areas of southwest Madagascar, with counselling and health products provided through outreach clinics and networks of local women trained as community-based distributors.
-We facilitate a diverse range of peer-led educational activities including school workshops, youth club sessions and interactive community presentations in order to support the uptake of services and the sustained adoption of healthier practices.
+We currently work across 50 remote villages in the Velondriake and Belo sur Mer areas of southwest Madagascar, with counselling and health products provided through outreach clinics and networks of local women trained as community-based distributors of contraceptives.
+We facilitate a diverse range of peer-led educational activities including school workshops, youth club sessions, radio campaigns and interactive community presentations in order to support the uptake of services and the sustained adoption of healthier practices.

 Unmet family planning and health needs

 We work with some of the world's poorest and most isolated coastal communities, whose access to health services is severely limited.
-The unmet health needs of Madagascar's semi-nomadic Vezo fishing communities are particularly acute, with clinics located up to 50 kilometres away from some villages; an unfeasibly long walk through dense spiny forest.
+The unmet health needs of Madagascar's semi-nomadic Vezo fishing communities are particularly acute, with clinics located up to 50 kilometres away from some villages.
 Public health centres are chronically under-staffed and under-stocked, and the country is regressing on progress towards Millennium Development Goal 5; achieve universal access to reproductive health.

 Less than a third of Vezo women are using contraceptives, despite up to 90% wanting to be able to plan their pregnancies.
 This leads to high fertility rates, inadequate birth spacing and poor maternal and child health outcomes, with Malagasy women facing a 1 in 45 lifetime risk of maternal death, and almost 1 in 5 children in the regions where we work dying before their fifth birthday.
-Addressing unmet reproductive health needs within this context can reduce maternal and child mortality by up to 30%.
+Addressing unmet reproductive health needs can reduce maternal and child mortality by up to 30% within this context.

 Our community-based model

 We started providing health services by running outreach clinics in remote villages, and these still continue in some areas.
-In order to scale up service delivery, we also train and support local women to offer community-based health services, providing them with supplies at cost price to sell within their villages for a small income, in partnership with Population Services International.
+In order to scale up service delivery, we also train and support local women to offer community-based health services, providing them with supplies at cost price to sell within their villages at the nationally fixed and very affordable retail price for a small income, in partnership with Population Services International.
 This sustainable social enterprise model is currently enabling us to reach more than 20,000 people across 50 remote communities along Madagascar’s southwest coastline.